guadabsb15/summer_2021_report/docs/_sources/mhd_blast.rst.txt

 XY-plane - case 2
 -----------------
-We will list the cartesian parameters and patch parameters for the simulation in the xy-direction in the two tables below.
+We will list the cartesian parameters and patch parameters for the simulation in the xy-plane in the two tables below.
 For the xz-plane, the y and z component of the parameters must be interchanged.
 Interchaning the x and z values yields the appropriate setup for the yz-plane.

 +------------------------------------------------------+
 | cartesian_params (xy-case = 2)                       |